turingschool/curriculum/source/projects/jscontact.markdown

 ### Back Into Testing

 Let's start with some tests.
-Open up @user_spec.rb@ and add this example:
+Open up `user_spec.rb` and add this example:

 ```ruby
   it "should have associated people" do